ballerina-platform/ballerina-dev-website/learn/getting-started/deploying-ballerina-on-kubernetes.md

 - /learn/deploying-ballerina-on-kubernetes
 ---

-In this section, you will be writing a simple ballerina service and then, you will Dockerize the application and deploy it in Kubernetes.
+In this section, you will be writing a simple Ballerina service and then, you will Dockerize the application and deploy it in Kubernetes.

 ## Prerequisites